Jaime-Cg-si/To-Do-List-C/README.md

     ```bash
     make
     ```
-    This will compile all source files and create the `task_manager` executable in the root directory.
+    This will compile all source files and create the `task_manager` executable.

-3.  **Run the tests:**
+3.  **Run the integrated tests:**
     ```bash
     ./task_manager
     ```
-    Currently, this runs a "smoke test" to verify the functionality of the `task` module.

-## Usage

-The final application will be a command-line tool.
-Examples will be added here once the CLI is implemented.

-For now, the main entry point (`src/main.c`) is used as a test driver to validate the implemented modules.
+    The executable currently serves as a test driver that validates the functionality of the `task` and `list` modules.

 ## Technical Overview

-The project is architected around modularity and safety.
-The core component completed is the `task` module, which exposes a public API via `include/task.h` for all CRUD (Create, Read, Update, Delete) operations on a single task.
+The project is architected around modularity, safety, and efficiency, implementing classic C programming patterns.

 Key technical decisions implemented so far include:
+*   **Data Structure Implementation:** A custom **singly linked list** was built from scratch to manage tasks.
+This choice provides dynamic resizing and highly efficient O(1) insertion at the head of the list.
-*   **Header/Implementation Separation:** A clear distinction between the public interface (`.h`) and the private implementation (`.c`) to enforce encapsulation.
+*   **Header/Implementation Separation:** A clear distinction between public interfaces (`include/*.h`) and private implementations (`src/*.c`) to enforce encapsulation and reduce module coupling.
-*   **Defensive Programming:** All functions rigorously validate their input parameters (e.g., checking for `NULL` pointers) and internal state to prevent common C pitfalls.
+*   **Defensive Programming:** All API functions rigorously validate their input parameters (e.g., checking for `NULL` pointers) and internal state.
-*   **Strict Memory Management:** No memory leaks.
-All dynamically allocated memory is meticulously tracked and freed, using tools like `valgrind` for verification (a future step).
-The `destroy_task` function uses a pointer-to-pointer (`Task**`) to safely nullify dangling pointers after freeing memory.
+*   **Advanced Pointer-to-Pointer Usage:** The `destroy` functions for both `task` and `list` use a pointer-to-pointer (`Task**`, `List**`) to safely nullify the caller's pointer after freeing memory, effectively preventing dangling pointers.
+*   **Single-Pass Removal Algorithm:** The `list_remove_task` function implements an efficient "trailing pointer" technique to find and remove a node from the linked list in a single pass, demonstrating a core data structure algorithm.

 ## Contributing